-- 1. The UCITS should disclose in its annual report the method used to determine the global exposure (i.e. commitment approach, relative VaR or absolute VaR). - 2.
+- 1. The UCITS should disclose in its annual report the method used to calculate the global exposure (i.e. commitment approach, relative VaR or absolute VaR). - 2.
 When using the relative VaR approach, information on the reference portfolio should be disclosed in the annual report. - 3.
 The VaR measure of the UCITS should be published in the annual report.
 In this respect, the information provided should at least include the lowest, the highest and the average utilization of the VaR limit calculated during the financial year.
-The model and inputs used for calculation (calculation model, confidence level, holding period, length of data history) should be displayed.
+The model and inputs used for calculation (calculation model, confidence level, holding period, length of data history) should be displayed. - 4.
+UCITS using VaR approaches should disclose the level of leverage employed during the relevant period.